Heliconia

 Heliconia is a genus of flowering plants in the monotypic family Heliconiaceae.
 Most of the 194 known species are native to the tropical Americas, but a few are indigenous to certain islands of the western Pacific and Maluku in Indonesia.
 Many species of Heliconia are found in the tropical forests of these regions.
 Most species are listed as either vulnerable or data deficient by the IUCN Red List of threatened species.
 Several species are widely cultivated as ornamentals, and a few are naturalized in Florida, Gambia, and Thailand.

 Common names for the genus include lobster-claws, toucan beak, wild plantain, or false bird-of-paradise; the last term refers to their close similarity to the bird-of-paradise flowers in the genus Strelitzia.
 Collectively, these plants are also simply referred to as "heliconias".

 Heliconia originated in the Late Eocene (39 Ma) and are the oldest known clade of hummingbird-pollinated plants.

 Description

 These herbaceous plants range from 0.5 to nearly 4.5 m (1.5–15 ft) tall, depending on the species.

 Leaves

 The simple leaves of these plants are 15–300 cm (6 in–10 ft).
-They are characteristically long, oblong, alternate, or growing opposite one another on nonwoody petioles often longer than the leaf, often forming large clumps with age.
+They are characteristically long, oblong, alternate, or growing opposite one another on non-woody petioles often longer than the leaf, often forming large clumps with age.
 The leaves in different positions on the plant have a different absorption potential of sunlight for photosynthesis when exposed to different degrees of sunlight.
 They also look like lobster claws.